 Take a look at our data collected on:

-Learn more about DYNATEC, MPG+, John Roberts (the Founder), and the upcoming Kickstarter project, listen to That Car Podcast interview with Mark and John.
+Learn more about DYNATEC, MPG+, John Roberts (the Founder), listen to That Car Podcast interview with Mark and John.

 The test protocol was that a standard oil change was performed by EB3 Motorsports, Inc. on a 2006 Cooper Mini S at 109,585 miles using Mobil 1 motor oil.
 A sample of the fresh oil was drawn as Test sample #1.
 The Mini was driven for 1,000 miles and oil Test sample #2 was extracted.
 Then MPG+ was added, and the Mini was driven 200 miles.
 Oil Test sample #3 was then drawn.
 This drive and sample procedure was repeated two more times at +995 miles and +980 miles.
 All of the test samples were sent to Petro-Lubricant Testing Laboratories, Inc., testing.
 Each oil sample was tested using a sophisticated test method for determination of metals in lubricating oils and greases, specifically, Inductively Coupled Plasma Atomic Emissions Spectrometry (ASTM D7303).
 The full data sheets are available but here, we have summarized and graphed the impressive results below.
 We have selected key elements from the oil sample to describe the changes.
 For more information on why elements show up in this report, see BOB is the Oil Guy’s blog post.